inaimathi/gtypist-single-space/gtypist.typ

 *:_R_R_L48
 S:Dear Tom,
  :
- :    Mr. May has one new car.
+ :Mr. May has one new car.
 It has a low red top.
 The top :is so low you can not see the sun if you sit in the car.
 Mr.
  :May has not let his own son use it.
 I saw his son try to put :the top up.
 I ran and met him.
 Why not be men and run the car :out?
 We did.
 We set out to run it at six.
 We two ran it off :to an old lot by the sea.
  :
- :    Did his pa see us?
+ :Did his pa see us?
 Yes, sir, who but Pa was at No. Ten :as we ran by in the car--and Ma, too.
 Oh, it was war--his pa :had a lot to say.
 Let me lay out the law to you.
 You may not :use the car as you did not pay for it.
 You are not yet a man.
  :Son did not lie nor did he win his way.
  :
- :    How are you all?
+ :How are you all?
 Now if you get a new car, let me run it.
  :
  :Yours sincerely,

 I:(9) Pointed Paragraph (t c)
 *:_R_R_L49
-S:    Is it quite certain that the citizens could continue the :old conditions if they voted a straight ticket?
+S:Is it quite certain that the citizens could continue the :old conditions if they voted a straight ticket?
 If we accept :as accurate the picture of recent conditions, we can not crave :to continue them.
 We lack the tact to get the citizens to